 Most Wanted!
 Billy Frazier & Friends – Billy Who?
 (Biljuma Records)

-Being exposed to the right music was pretty much like a lottery back in the day… It would depend on so many factors.
+No matter what, being exposed to the right music was pretty much like a lottery back in the day… As a matter of fact, it depended on so many different factors at the end.
 From the media you could have access to (radio stations, magazines, record shops).
-But even more, your own background, itself depending on the place you’d be livin’ in.
+But even more your own background, itself depending on the place you’d be livin’ in.

-It is to say how, for those of us livin’ outside America and UK, things therefore happened be way harder to get the right info.
+It is to say as to how, for those of us livin’ outside America and UK, things therefore happened be way harder to get the right info.
 And even more to get it at the right time… And I’m not even speaking of pieces of music which saw the light on limited editions such as the ones on indie labels.